53947/triadblue/TRIADBLUE_PROJECT_SETUP_GUIDE.md

 ### API Key Not Working?
 - Verify it matches the project name exactly (case-sensitive)
-- Check permissions in BlueLink API Keys page
+- Check permissions in ConsoleBlue API Keys page
 - Regenerate if needed

 ### Emails Not Arriving?
-- Verify inbox ID is correctly set in BlueLink Email Settings
+- Verify inbox ID is correctly set in ConsoleBlue Email Settings
 - Check that project uses correct email address (siteinspector@ or agents@)
 - Confirm webhook secret matches in both systems

 ### Projects Not Seeding?
-- Restart BlueLink
+- Restart ConsoleBlue
 - Check server logs for seed errors
 - Verify database connection is working

 ---

-**Last Updated:** 2025-11-27
+**Last Updated:** 2025-11-26
-**Maintained by:** BlueLink Development Team
+**Maintained by:** ConsoleBlue Development Team